Collegiate wrestling: Injuries and infections

-This is a fungal or yeast infection on the skin in the shape of a circle.
+Dermatophytosis, commonly known as ringworm or tinea, is a fungal or yeast infection on the skin in the shape of a circle.
 It appears to be red and the outer ring may be slightly raised.
-The infection grows while in warm moist places and tends to be itchy.
+The infection grows while in warm and moist places and tends to be itchy.
 One can contract the infection by touching the area that is infected or items that are contaminated.